 I create sublime and beautiful affects using oil pastels, pastels, chalks, markers, and pencils using color expressively and symbolically.
 I use bold and striking colors to create fluid and changing forms.
 I use daring color to convey a sense of mood and atmosphere.
 My palette is uniquely mine, the product of my colorblindness, and the way I perceive and paint objects.
 My art expresses my own emotional palette, the joys, anxieties, angst, and melancholy, and invites thought and empathy.

 Stoner is a successful visual artist and creative writer.
 He was a featured poet in The Pacific Review and has published other poems in Cultural Logic, The Awakenings Review, Education Studies, Torrid Literature Journal, Foliate Oak Literary Magazine, The Wisconsin Review, Parenthesis Journal, Fjords Review, and in the poetry anthology Silent Voices.
 His artwork and poetry has been published in Jesus the Imagination: A Journal of Spiritual Revolution where his work is featured on the back cover and inside.
-He also has published artwork in Into the Flesh.
-He has a masters in creative writing and liberal studies and was formerly Senior Lecturer of English at a major university.
-He is author of the forthcoming book of artwork and poems, T. Stoner's studio is in East Tennessee.
+He also has published several artworks in the journal Into the Flesh.
+He has a masters in creative writing and liberal studies and was formerly Senior Lecturer of English at the University of Wisconsin-Milwaukee He is author of a forthcoming book of artwork and poems.
+Stoner's studio is in East Tennessee.
 Like his page on Facebook https://www.facebook.com/jimstonerartistrypage/.

 Copyright © 2019 Jim Stoner Art - All Rights Reserved.

 Art must be deeply felt...